Caroline Mullan – Chair

 Brian was born at a very early age of the world.
 He discovered science fiction around 1965 and SF fandom in 1971, and always dared to look forward.
 He’s been attending conventions since then, and helping to run them since 1979.
 He’s the founder, cook, bottle-washer and Lord High Everything Else of Porcupine Books, selling SF and fantasy at conventions from 1989 to 2017.
 He has now volunteered to oversee finance for Conversation.

-Claire Brialey – Chief of Staff
+Claire Brialey – Co-ordinator

 Claire has been enjoying science fiction for over forty years, running conventions for more than thirty, and publishing fanzines for at least twenty-five.
 She’s done her time as a judge for the Arthur C Clarke Award and the Rotsler Award and administrator of the British Science Fiction Association awards and FAAn awards, and has won a plethora of fanzine awards too.
 She undertakes determined admin for a range of other fannish projects, including fan funds, and is unable to function without coffee and books.